Skip to main content

 Royalty Reporting for Licensed Sports Apparel Brands.

-Licensed sports apparel brands — companies selling NFL, MLB, NBA, NHL, MLS, WNBA, and other pro-sports-licensed merchandise — manage royalty reporting across multiple league and player-association licensors simultaneously.
+Licensed sports apparel brands — companies selling NFL, MLB, NBA, NHL, MLS, WNBA, NWSL, and other pro-sports-licensed merchandise — manage royalty reporting across multiple league and player-association licensors simultaneously.
+Per-team rate cards (across 30+ teams per league), cooperative-mark splits (team + player likeness on a single SKU), stadium-retail channel attribution, and parallel statement formats are the daily workflow.
 Royalty Reporting handles every league, every team, every player royalty, and every statement format in one connected platform.

-Built for sports-apparel brands selling fan jerseys, team gear, league-marked merchandise, and player-branded apparel across DTC, wholesale, mass, and stadium-retail channels.
+Built for sports-apparel brands selling fan jerseys, team gear, league-marked merchandise, and player-branded apparel across DTC, wholesale, mass, stadium-retail, team-store, and team-owned ecommerce channels — with cooperative marks across leagues + player associations + (where applicable) retired-player rights all handled natively.

 What this reporting workflow looks like in practice